 Melody has also been a vocal advocate for improvement of the legal system.
 She co-founded the National Association of Freelance Legal Professionals and founded FreelanceLaw.com, both to increase the visibility and viability of the freelance legal marketplace.
 Now she has turned her attention to broader issues facing the legal industry, founding Legal Greenhouse, a think tank and developer of innovative legal solutions.

 Melody is admitted to practice law in California and Nebraska (inactive), and is also admitted before the United States Court of Appeals for the Federal Circuit and Eighth Circuit, United States District Courts for the Districts of Southern, Central, and Northern California, and District of Nebraska and been admitted pro hac vice in many other states.

-Melody obtained a B.A. in Music from Union College, and spends her free time hanging out with her daughter and two cats, strolling on the beach, and working on her next book, Hacking the Legal System, Part 2.
+Melody obtained a B.A. in Music from Union College and is the author of Lawyers Decoded, an exposé on how lawyers think and act.
+She spends her free time hanging out with her daughter and two cats, strolling on the beach, and working on her next book, Reclaiming Patriotism.

 Rachel graduated from Vermont Law School (VLS) in 2004 and is admitted to practice law in California.
 While at VLS, she participated in Debevoise Moot Court and was a LexisNexis representative, serving as a bridge of communication between teachers, students and LexisNexis, as well as providing LexisNexis product and research trainings within the VLS community.

 Rachel began her legal career at McKenna & Cuneo LLP and Opper & Varco LLP, focusing her practice in the areas of environment, land use, and natural resources, with an emphasis on brownfield redevelopment.
 Prior to entering private practice, Rachel interned with the Department of Justice, Environmental Defense Section, assisting in the representation of the United States in complex civil litigation arising under a broad range of pollution control statutes.